 The personal information collected as part of testing and calibration services may include names, addresses and financial information.

 ARPANSA regulates and licenses Commonwealth entities using radiation with the objective of protecting people and the environment from the harmful effects of radiation.

 The personal information collected as part of licensing and regulating Commonwealth entities includes names of licence applicants, employee names where relevant and information contained in safety and incident reports from licence holders.

 ARPANSA keeps track of regulatory and licensing procedures through a Licence Administration Database.
 Access to this database is restricted to those with a need to know.

 ARPANSA also issues import and export permits for the importation into Australia of medical and non-medical radioactive substances and the export of high activity radioactive sources.
-The personal information collected as part of this process includes names, contact details and credit card details of permit applicants.
+The personal information collected as part of this process includes names and contact details of permit applicants.

 Australian National Radiation Dose Register

 The Australian National Radiation Dose Register (Dose register) is an electronic database that is designed to store and maintain radiation dose records for workers who are occupationally exposed to radiation.
 The Dose register is maintained and managed by ARPANSA.
 The data is provided by registered employers in applicable industries on a quarterly basis.
 The data includes names, dates of birth, gender, employee (payroll) numbers and employee work classifications.